Han Lue: Better Luck Tomorrow

 Director Justin Lin and portrayer Sung Kang have both stated in interviews that the Han seen in the Fast & Furious franchise is the same character featured in Better Luck Tomorrow, with that film serving as the character's origin story.
-In the film, Han and his friends, still in high school, engage in more and more criminal activities until one of the group members is killed.
-Han’s cousin is left with brain damage after attempted suicide.
+In the film, Han and his friends, still in high school, engage in more and more criminal activities until they accidentally kill someone.
+Han's cousin is left with brain damage after attempting suicide.

 The Fast and the Furious: Tokyo Drift

 Living in Tokyo, Han uses his new-found wealth to start his own garage, as well as purchasing various expensive, modified tuner cars to store in the garage.
 Han also keeps himself occupied with various women, with a club attached next door to his garage.
 Additionally, he becomes involved with Tokyo's elite street racers and one of its most prominent drifters.
 At some point, he acquired a 2001 Nissan Silvia S15 Spec-S and rebuilt and restored it from the ground up, the car later being referred to by Twinkie as the Mona Lisa of the Drifting world.

 Han also affiliates himself with Takashi, the nephew of Kamata, a Yakuza boss, securing profits from various business ventures.
 Unbeknownst to either Kamata and Takashi, Han begins stealing money from their operation and does so without either of them noticing for some time.

-When Han meets Sean Boswell, Boswell crossed Takashi's unspoken boundaries by speaking to his girlfriend, Neela.
+Han meets Sean Boswell when Boswell crosses Takashi's unspoken boundaries by speaking to his girlfriend, Neela.
 Han questions why Takashi is still bothering with “high school girls” when Takashi decides to confront Sean.
 When Sean accepts Takashi's challenge to drift, Han gives Sean the keys to his Nissan Silvia, curious to see what Sean is made of.

-While Sean loses the race, destroying his car in the process, Han is intrigued by what he saw in Sean for merely challenging Takashi.
+While Sean loses the race, wrecking his car in the process, Han is intrigued by what he saw in Sean for merely challenging Takashi.
 The following day, Han meets Sean outside of his school and demands that he get into his car.
 Han makes a point to tell Sean that he is in his debt and would be his personal “errand boy” on account of the car that he owes him.
 Sean is willing to agree to the terms so long as Han teaches him how to drift.